12 Top-Rated Beach Destinations in France, 2018

 Calm blue seas and rolling white sand dunes characterize the Plage de l'Espiguette, about 39 kilometers from the bustling town of Montpellier in the Languedoc-Roussillon and 30 kilometers from the Camargue Nature Park (a day-trip from Arles).
 Considered one of the most interesting nature sites in the Mediterranean Basin, Espiguette is a valuable natural environment with striking dunes that reach up to 12 meters in height and resemble desert topography.
 The expansive shoreline, around 700 meters in width and 10 kilometers in length, adds to the dreaminess of this special place.
-Espiguette Beach has gentle waters awarded the Blue Flag label for safe swimming.
-A lifeguard surveys the beach June 6th to August 30th every day from 11am to 6:30pm.
+Espiguette Beach has gentle waters that have been awarded the E.U.
+Blue Flag label for cleanliness and safe swimming.
+The coast of Languedoc-Roussillon has more than 40 beaches that carry the Blue Flag.

 Location: Route de l'Espiguette, Le Grau du Roi